C 05 Xmas Eve

 let the sea roar and everything in it.

-Let farmlands cheer and the country dance,
+Let farmlands cheer and the cities dance,

-let the bushland sing for joy,
+let the bushland and forest sing for joy;

 Ready for the God who comes,